Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 Poodles are among the dog breeds with the longest lifespans, so you will also have a companion for an extended period.
 It does require constant grooming because of the coat, but it doesn’t shed fur, so you will need to have it trimmed and detangled on a regular basis.

-The Cavalier King Charles spaniels owe their heritage to nobility, named after King Charles.
-The Cavalier King Charles Spaniel is a beautiful breed that has provided the upper classes with companionship for centuries.
+Cavalier King Charles spaniels owe their heritage to nobility, named after King Charles.
+The cavalier King Charles spaniel is a beautiful breed that has provided the upper classes with companionship for centuries.

 It is well-known for a friendly nature and great portability due to its small size.
 If you travel a lot, this is one of the best breeds—it fits nicely inside the flight cabin, too.

-A hybrid version of the Cavalier and Poodle is called a Cavapoo, which gives the best of both worlds.
-The hybrid has the poodle’s non-shedding coat while maintaining Cavalier’s small stature and friendliness.
+A hybrid version of the cavalier and poodle is called a cavapoo, which gives the best of both worlds.
+The hybrid has the poodle’s non-shedding coat while maintaining the cavalier’s small stature and friendliness.

 Labrador Retrievers